jg-rp/ruby-liquid2/README.md

 # ...
 ```

-See [`environment.rb`](https://github.com/jg-rp/ruby-liquid2/blob/main/lib/liquid2/environment.rb) for a list of builtin tags and filters, and [`lib/liquid2/filters`](https://github.com/jg-rp/ruby-liquid2/tree/main/lib/liquid2/filters) for example filter implementations, and [`lib/liquid/nodes/tags`](https://github.com/jg-rp/ruby-liquid2/tree/main/lib/liquid2/nodes/tags) for example tag implementations.
+See [`environment.rb`](https://github.com/jg-rp/ruby-liquid2/blob/main/lib/liquid2/environment.rb) for a list of builtin tags and filters, [`lib/liquid2/filters`](https://github.com/jg-rp/ruby-liquid2/tree/main/lib/liquid2/filters) for example filter implementations, and [`lib/liquid/nodes/tags`](https://github.com/jg-rp/ruby-liquid2/tree/main/lib/liquid2/nodes/tags) for example tag implementations.

 #### Undefined

 The default _undefined_ type is an instance of `Liquid2::Undefined`.
 It is silently ignored and, when rendered, produces an empty string.
-Passing `Liquid2::StrictUndefined` when initializing a `Liquid2::Environment` will cause all uses of an undefined template variable to raise a `Liquid2::UndefinedError`.
+Passing `undefined: Liquid2::StrictUndefined` when initializing a `Liquid2::Environment` will cause all uses of an undefined template variable to raise a `Liquid2::UndefinedError`.

 ```ruby
 require "liquid2"